 Here is an example of how the sheet should look

 Once you have your headers, you can create an ad per row.
 You can drag the rows down to get the same ad sections across multiple rows for your list of ad-groups.
 From here you can change the parts that need to be unique to the ad-group.

 You can also put in an extra column with =LEN(cell) to see the lengths of each part, so that you can check that there aren’t too many characters.
-The limits are 30 for headlines and 90 for descriptions.
-If you are including Paths in your ad too, then the limit is 15 for them.

 I have created the ads in Excel, how do I get this into Google Ads Editor?